sloonz/go-maildir/README.md

 `func New(path string, create bool) (m *Maildir, err os.Error)`

-Same as the New function, but with the ability to control permissions
+Same as the New function, but with the ability to control permissions perm is an octal used for os.Chmod and what will be used for files For directories, an additional chmod u+x will be applied. uid and gid are for os.Chown, pass DoNotSetOwner constant to ignore.

 `NewWithPerm(path string, create bool, perm os.FileMode, uid, gid int) (m *Maildir, err error)`